 - An over/under provisioned workstation represents waste.
 Either too much was spent on an over provisioned system or an end user of an under provisioned system can’t effectively do their job.

-- Asset optimization – Rather than a “one size fits all’ approach, a proper understanding of the personas within an enterprise can lead to the distribution of end user devices which are appropriate for the job.
+- IT asset optimization – Rather than a “one size fits all’ approach, a proper understanding of the digital workplace personas within an enterprise can lead to the distribution of end user devices which are appropriate for the job.

 In a recent SysTrack assessment at a large auto manufacturer it was determined only 10% of the enterprises’ 25,000 laptops were observed to have been moved from their office location.
 This while the average cost of a laptop was $150 more than a desktop and the average failure rate on the laptops were about 10% higher.
 In another assessment it was observed that more than 80% of the enterprises’ users were not taking advantage of several of the applications within a suite of applications.
 A lower license cost was negotiated with the application suite’s manufacturer based on the historical SysTrack data, this resulted in over $15M in savings for the company.